Tales

 - No, it really looks like a raccoon, but red!
 And it knows how to climb trees!

-At the same time, Mrs Owl lands next to them, the strange animal descending to meet them, head first!
+At the same time, Mrs. Owl landed next to them, the strange animal coming down to meet them, head first!
 Amazing!

 – This is Eloïse.
 She is a bit shy, so be nice to her!